cosmos/sdk-tutorials/tutorials/7-cosmjs/5-create-custom.md

 ## What next?

 <!-- INCLUDE AFTER NEW STRUCTURE IS IMPLEMENTED: Head right into the [next section](/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md) to begin creating custom objects for your checkers blockchain.
-So what's next?  -->The Cosmos is vast, with lots of projects, people and concepts to discover:
+So what's next?  -->The Interchain is vast, with lots of projects, people and concepts to discover:

 * Reach out to the community.
 * Contribute to the Cosmos SDK, IBC, and CometBFT development.
 * Get support for enterprise solutions which you are developing.

-Head to the [What's Next](/academy/whats-next/index.md) section to find useful information to launch your journey into the Cosmos universe.
+Head to the [What's Next](/academy/whats-next/index.md) section to find useful information to launch your journey into the Interchain universe.